 The text continues with gridò la solita vocina, che non si capiva di dove uscisse.
 You looked at the use of solito in chapter 1, part 9.
-Non si capiva (third-person singular, imperfetto conjugation of the verb capire, to understand) means it was not understood.
+Non si capiva (third-person singular of the imperfetto of the verb capire, to understand) means it was not understood.
 Non si capiva di dove uscisse, then, means it was not understood where it came (out) from.
-Uscisse, from uscire (to go out), is the third-person singular, congiuntivo imperfetto conjugation.
+Uscisse, from uscire (to go out), is the third-person singular of the congiuntivo imperfetto.

 Non si capiva di cosa stesse parlando.